This year's focus of Men's Health Awareness Week is diabetes...

 1. There are two different types.

-Type 1 diabetes is an autoimmune disease where the immune system attacks the pancreas, leaving the body incapable of producing insulin.
-About 10% of people with diabetes in the UK have this type.
-It's still not clear why this happens.
+Type 1 diabetes is something about 10% of people with diabetes in the UK have.
+It's still not clear what the cause is but it just happens.

-Type 2 diabetes is caused by insulin resistance and usually develops later in your life.
-Genetics, old age and inactivity all influence type 2, although you are at a higher risk if you are overweight.
+Type 2 diabetes develops throughout your life and is usually down to lifestyle and diet.
 Having a lot of sugar and junk food with a lack of exercise is one way to get this type of diabetes.
-Chances of getting type 2 can be minimised by maintaining a healthy weight, eating a balanced diet and exercising regularly.
+This is preventable by maintaining a healthy weight, eating a balanced diet and exercising regularly.
 This doesn't mean becoming the next Mo Farah, just being active!